howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 So, here's the trick.
 You're instantiating `Prisma` with the following pieces of information:

-- `typeDefs`: This points to the Prisma database schema which defines the full CRUD API of Prisma.
+- `typeDefs`: This points to the Prisma database schema which defines the full CRUD GraphQL API of Prisma.
 Note that you actually don't have this file yet - we'll tell you in a bit how to get it.
 - `endpoint`: This is the endpoint of your Prisma API.
 Don't forget to replace it with the endpoint of your own Prisma service here!
 - `secret`: Recall that all requests against the Prisma API need to be authenticated by including a JWT in the `Authorization` header of the HTTP request.
 This JWT needs to be signed with the `secret` defined in `prisma.yml`.
-As you're not making any direct requests against the Prisma API, but these requests are being made for you by the `Prisma` binding instance, you need to tell it what that secret is so it can generate a JWT which it attaches to the requests.
+As you're not making any _direct_ requests against the Prisma API, but these requests are being made for you by the `Prisma` binding instance, you need to tell it what that secret is so it can generate a JWT which it attaches to the requests.
 - `debug`: Setting the `debug` flag to `true` means that all requests, made by the `Prisma` binding instance to the Prisma API will be logged to the console.
-It's a convenient way to observer the actual GraphQL queries and mutations that are sent over the wire.
+It's a convenient way to observe the actual GraphQL queries and mutations that are sent to Prisma.

 <Instruction>

-Finally, to make this work you need to import the `Prisma` into `index.js`.
+Finally, to make this work you need to import `Prisma` into `index.js`.
 At the top of the file, add the following import statement:

 ```js(path=".../hackernews-node/src/index.js")
 const { Prisma } = require('prisma-binding')